Cleaning Air Conditioners in the Spring

 Replace a dirty filter

 Check the furnace filter and change it if it’s dirty to keep dust from collecting on the evaporator ac coil fins.
 Turn off the power to the furnace before pulling the filter so the blower doesn’t come on and blow dust throughout the system.
 Orient the filter according to the instructions printed on it.
+Here’s what you need to know about central air conditioner filters.

 Vacuum the blower compartment